 We have content, lead campaigns, and sales campaigns happening at the same time.
 On top of that, there are remarketing processes, multiple sources of traffic, and different specialists which all have to work together.
 To manage this entire interlinking ecosystem you must become a true project management master.

 Traffic campaigns are more complex, entailing the management of multiple channels, and of various remarketing audiences who are being targeted via different channels simultaneously.

 Funnel architects need to understand how much each of the funnel sections contributes to the final goal of attracting the customer.
 The game may be longer but it’s still about end customer acquisition.

-Here, as a summary, you can see an infographic showing an evolution of the digital sales funnel:
+Here, as a summary, you can see an infographic showing the evolution of the digital sales funnel:

 Different businesses – same digital sales funnel?

-So far we have covered how a Multichannel, Content First funnel model with lots of Remarketing works and looked in detail at what skills are required to build it.
+So far we have covered how a Multi-channel, Content First funnel model with lots of Remarketing works and we looked in detail at what skills you need to have in your time to build it.

-Over the last 10 years I have worked with many different types of online business, building funnel frameworks I am proud to share.
+Over the last 15 years I have worked with many different types of online businesses, building funnel frameworks I am proud to share.

 Experience has taught me that while there is no “one size fits all” digital sales funnel, there are certain funnels that work well with particular business types.